MicrosoftDocs/cpp-docs/docs/mfc/reference/cspinbuttonctrl-class.md

 ### Parameters
  `dwExStyle`
  Specifies the extended style of the control being created.
-For a list of extended windows styles, see the `dwExStyle` parameter for [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of extended windows styles, see the `dwExStyle` parameter for [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the Windows SDK.

  `dwStyle`
  Specifies the spin button control's style.
 Apply any combination of spin button control styles to the control.
-These styles are described in [Up-Down Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb759885) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+These styles are described in [Up-Down Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb759885) in the Windows SDK.

  `rect`
  A reference to a [RECT](http://msdn.microsoft.com/library/windows/desktop/dd162897) structure describing the size and position of the window to be created, in client coordinates of `pParentWnd`.